 Judith dedicated this book to the American actor Kevin Spacey, because, after watching his performance of Police Lieutenant Chris Sabian in the movie „The Negotiator“ in 1998, she became extremely interested in the topic of Security and the work of Counter-Terrorist-units.

 Since 2015 Judith lectures at the Department for Business Law and European Integration of the Danube University Krems.
 Details below:

-She is also a member of the two biggest Austrian writers associations:
+She is also a member of the British PEN CLUB, the two biggest Austrian writers associations: